lee2sman/decolonize-the-syllabi/README.md

 Expanding our references for classes in New Media Art and Technology

-Hi!
+*Hi!
 Have suggestions?
 Feel free to fork and send a pull request, post an issue, [tweet](https://twitter.com/2sman2sman), or [email](http://leetusman.com/#info).
+This resource should not be considered definitive nor authoritative but instead a starting point and limited document!
+Thanks*

 ## Race and Technology